borumv/kafka-distributed-parser/README.md

 The program is divided into the following modules:

 1. **kafka-distributer**: This module serves as the entry point for our project.
 Through the command line, we can specify the file for which we want to perform a GroupBy operation.
-For splitting, we utilize a separate splitter, which can be found in another repository at [link to splitter repository](link-to-splitter-repository).
+For splitting, we utilize a separate splitter, which can be found in another repository at [link-to-splitter-repository](https://github.com/borumv/csv_splitter).

 2. **kafka-distributor-split-to-stream**: This module is responsible for the distributed reading of a file.
 It receives messages in the format `{leftIndex:number_left_index, rightIndex:numberIndex, path:pathToFile}` as input and generates messages for the `stream-input` topic.